Journey South

 More wildlife.
 More landscape.
 More Tanzania.

 If Kenya is the most famous safari destination in East Africa, Tanzania is the most extraordinary.
 It is simply bigger — bigger parks, bigger herds, bigger skies.
-The Serengeti alone is larger than the entire country of Switzerland.
-The Ngorongoro Crater is a self-contained ecosystem that holds an extraordinary density of predators in a space you can drive around in a morning.
-And the southern circuit — the Selous and the Ruaha — is one of Africa's last great wilderness frontiers.
+The Serengeti alone is larger than Switzerland.
+The Ngorongoro Crater is a self-contained ecosystem that holds an extraordinary density of predators in a space you can drive around in a single day.
+And the southern circuit, the Selous and the Ruaha, remains one of Africa's last great wilderness frontiers.

 Tanzania's key regions.